zbalkan/zbalkan.github.io/_posts/2025-09-09-wazuh-rules.md

 Unlike Sigma or other detection languages/formats, where rules are written independently, Wazuh requires a hierarchical approach.
 In essence, Wazuh is a [complex event processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing) engine for near real-time processing.
 It fits in the category of [stream processing](https://en.wikipedia.org/wiki/Stream_processing) as well.
 However, other engines, such as those implementing the RETE algorithm, automatically build a rule network to optimize matching between rules and facts.
 Some of the other engines using Sigma, YARA, or YARA-L build an [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) automaton out of the string matching patterns.
 Wazuh, on the other hand, leaves this decision to the user, making inter-rule relationships an integral part of writing rules rather than an optional enhancement.

+Note for the readers: these are based on the current version of Wazuh, aka 4.x, including the future minor versions.
+The upcoming major version would be Wazuh 5.x and the engine will be a different beast.
+{: .notice--info}

 ## Analysis of rule syntax

 ### Syntax and correlation